• Contracted to Society

 Genetic Engineering: Essential and Inevitable

-One thing that is apparent from our longer lifespans is that, as we age, the human form is prone to many genetically driven debilitating conditions.
-In other words, the longer we live the more likely we are to succumb to some genetically prescribed condition, notably cancers and degenerative illnesses such as Alzheimer’s.
-Similarly, throughout our […]
+One thing that is apparent from our longer lifespans is that, as we age, the human form is prone to many genetically driven, debilitating conditions.
+In other words, as an individual, the longer we live, the more likely we are to succumb to some genetically prescribed condition, notably cancers and degenerative illnesses such as Alzheimer’s. […]

 • Human Evolution – Past Success; Future Doubt